derekfinlinson/xrm-webapi/README.md

 A Dynamics CRM Web API TypeScript module for use in Web Resources.

-All methods return a generic Promise.
-The module depends on [es6-promise](https://github.com/stefanpenner/es6-promise) to add Promise support for Internet Explorer but any promise polyfill may be used when deploying to CRM.
+All methods return a Promise.
+To support IE 11, be sure to include a promise polyfill when deploying to CRM.

 *Requires Dynamics CRM 2016 Online/On-Prem or later*